Having a loose dog approach you and your dog while you’re out enjoying a walk can be a nerve-racking experience.

 Whether a dog has gotten loose from their owner (or the owner has decided to just ignore leash laws in the first place), or if it's a stray dog wandering the area, an off-leash dog coming to investigate a leashed dog is a situation that you should try to avoid at all times.

-The dynamics between a leashed dog and off leash dog are different than if both dogs were leashed or both were off leash.
-It’s best to save the greetings for another time, when both owners are present, the dogs are either both leashed or both off leash, and after you’ve had a chance to find out more about the other dog’s behavior and health history.
+The dynamics between a leashed dog and an off-leash dog are different than if both dogs were leashed or both were off-leash.
+Being on leash removes a dog's ability to move away and add distance from the other – we've essentially removed the "flight" option.
+This leaves them feeling more defensive and reactive, as all that's left is either shutting down (helplessness) or the fight response.
+It’s best to save the greetings for another time, when both owners are present, the dogs are either both leashed or both off-leash, and after you’ve had a chance to find out more about the other dog’s behavior and health history.

 So what should you do if you’re out on a walk with your pup and you see a loose dog approaching?
 There is inherent danger and risk to having a loose dog coming towards you and your dog.
-These following techniques may help keep your dog safe but every situation is unique.
-Use your best judgement.
+The following techniques may help keep your dog safe but every situation is unique.
+Use your best judgment.
 You could be putting yourself in harm's way in order to try and protect your dog.
-Hopefully the approaching dog is friendly and no one gets hurt.
+Hopefully, the approaching dog is friendly and no one gets hurt.

 The body language of the approaching dog (and your own dog's reactions to other dogs while on leash) will determine the urgency and intensity with which you will need to act.

 Move Away and Place Your Dog Behind You

 If you have time and enough distance, simply walk a different way with your dog.
 Use a treat to distract your dog and keep their focus on you as you walk away.
 Stay aware of where the loose dog is as you make your way out of the area.
 Avoiding contact with the off-leash dog is the best option!